open-webui/open-webui/location/setup/README.md

 TO DO:

-Place updates in our custom "projects/location" folder, then have a python script merge them into files from the "src" folder, then saves the merged results to "src-merged".
+Place updates in our custom "projects/location" folder, then have a python script merge them into files from the "src" folder.
+Save the merged results to "src-merged".

 Add CUSTOM START and CUSTOM END around your code.
-Use those strings to insert new code in from the copy in projects/location into the "src" version and save the merged file in "src-merged"
+Use those strings to insert our custom code from the copy in projects/location into the "src" version and save the merged file in "src-merged".
+(ChatGPT could help figure out how to insert the custom text.)

 Point our "npm run build" at the "src-merged" folder.